ralna/RALFit/libRALFit/doc/index.rst

 ..
+Copyright (c) 2016, The Science and Technology Facilities Council (STFC)
+..
+All rights reserved.
+..
 RALFit documentation master file, created by sphinx-quickstart on Fri Sep 16 12:22:24 2016.
    You can adapt this file completely to your liking, but it should at least